 Prices will vary according to what we plan.
 We can create a garden for any size budget or piece of land!

-Click to here to see examples of our garden transformations!
+Click here to see examples of our garden transformations!

 Join us at Gnome Headquarters for hands-on workshops on gardening, urban homesteading, backyard chickens, and crafts.
 Our goal is to give you the tools to live more sustainably – and happily, too!